kadrianowski/FEND-Neighborhood-MapApp-React/README.md

 # About the Project

 It's a final SPA project featuring a map of a chosen neighborhood.
 The goal of this project was to create a functional project with a react mindset, including highlighted locations, third-party data about those locations and various ways to browse the content.

 To achieve that I decided to create **_Neighborhood Map - Parks of New York_**

-# How to start?
+# How to start ?

 * Clone this [repository](https://github.com/soyaposeidon/FEND-Neighborhood-MapApp-React.git)
 * type **_npm install_** in your favorite console
 * run localhost:3000 server with **_npm start_**
+* for production build enter **_npm run build_**

 # Features

+The map uses Foursquare's API to fetch information about parks of New York.
+InfoWindow provides rating, address and the best photo of the venue.
+App also provides basic functionality to filter and search for places using concepts learnt during Udacity course on React.

+* if you want to add more places, just list them accordingly in the **_markerData.json_** file.
+Don't forget to provide an ID and app will do the rest.

 # Dependencies